Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 - Louisville has played six games, with three wins against the spread.

-- The Cardinals have yet to cover the spread this season when favored by 6.5 points or more.
+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 6.5 points or more.

 - Louisville's games this year have hit the over on two of five set point totals (40%).

-- Louisville is 3-2 against the spread and 3-3 overall in games when it records more than 19.5 points.
+- Louisville is 3-2 against the spread and 3-3 overall this season when the team notches more than 19.5 points.

-- In games that Louisville totals over 328.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Louisville totals more than 328.8 yards, the team is 3-2 against the spread and 3-3 overall.

-- The Cardinals have seven turnovers this season, equal to the number of takeaways for the Eagles.
+- This year, the Cardinals have turned the ball over seven times, while the Eagles have forced seven.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.